Feeling anxious about your sexual performance can be a dreadful experience. But there are ways to manage how you feel in bed.

 - Changing attachment styles.
 If you have an anxious or insecure attachment style, you may be more likely to experience anxiety.

-Living with anxiety can affect many aspects of your life, including sexual intimacy.
+Living with anxiety can affect many aspects of your life, including sexual intimacy and performance.
 This may stem from personal worries, past experiences, or physical conditions.

 Anxiety can be managed, and a mental health professional can help you with the treatment plan that will work best for you.